Preventing and managing aggressive behaviour

 Treating aggressive behaviour without drugs

 When you’re communicating with the person, keep in mind anything you learnt from following the steps above.
 Think about what you’re saying, how fast you’re speaking and what tone you’re using.
 Good body language can also help the person feel they are being respected and listened to.
-For more information see factsheet 500, Communicating.
+Read tips for communicating with someone who has dementia.

 Music may help to reduce aggressive behaviour.
 It may be listening to a favourite piece of music, enjoying music in groups (singing, playing instruments) or music therapy (with a trained professional).
 For example, if there is a certain time of day when the person tends to become aggressive, it may help to put on some music that you know they enjoy at that time.
 If a particular activity, such as bathing, can lead to them behaving aggressively, put on some music before you begin.